Super Human: Why mental health is a leadership priority

 Put an emphasis on support

-Vulnerability is a huge force at play during this time.
+Vulnerability is a huge force at play when it comes to leadership.

-We often talk about physical vulnerabilities in relation to the crisis, but mental health is just as essential to consider.
+We often talk about physical vulnerabilities, but mental health is just as essential to consider.
 For many people within your organisation, these unwanted feelings will feel new and unsettling, and they may not have effective ways of coping.

 Make sure you have trained managers to listen to their people, as they will often be the first port of call.
 Ensure that they feel supported to spot any changes in behaviour, as well as have those all-important conversations with their team if necessary.